An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Conclusion

-In this work, we propose an iterative knowledge transfer network for the ABSA task, which can fully exploit the inter-task correlations among the three aspect-level subtasks with the proposed routing algorithm.
-Furthermore, we design a more fine-grained method enabling our model to incorporate the document-level knowledge for discriminately enhancing the corresponding aspect-level tasks.
-Experimental results on three benchmark datasets demonstrate the effectiveness of our approach, which achieves new state-of-the-art results.
+In this paper, we propose an iterative multi-knowledge transfer network for the ABSA task, which can fully exploit the inter-task correlations among the three aspect-level subtasks with the proposed routing algorithm.
+Moreover, we design a more fine-grained method enabling our model to incorporate the document-level knowledge for pertinently enhancing the corresponding aspect-level tasks.
+Experimental results on three benchmark datasets demonstrate the effectiveness of our proposed approach, which yields state-of-the-art performance on most metrics.